 Local colleges in Harrogate and York are popular destinations, as are apprenticeships.
 The school's careers programme remains robust, with the "Deep Experience" team ensuring Year 11 students are well-prepared for their transition to college or training.

-Families must apply via the North Yorkshire Council Common Application Form (CAF) by 31 October for Year 7 entry the following September.
+Families must apply via the North Yorkshire Council Common Application Form (CAF) by 31 October 2026 for Year 7 entry in September 2027.
+Offers are issued on 1 March 2027.
 Places are allocated based on strict criteria, with priority given to looked-after children and siblings, followed by distance from the school.

 Applications